senchalabs/docs-i18n/guides/class_system/README.md

     var aaron = Ext.create('My.sample.Person', 'Aaron');
     aaron.eat("Salad"); // alert("Aaron is eating: Salad");

-Note we created a new instance of `My.sample.Person` using the `Ext.create()` method.
+Note that we created a new instance of `My.sample.Person` using the `Ext.create()` method.
 We could have used the `new` keyword (`new My.sample.Person()`).
-However it is recommended that you always use `Ext.create` since it allows you to take advantage of dynamic loading.
-For more info on dynamic loading see the [Getting Started guide](#/guide/getting_started)
+However it is recommended that you always use `Ext.create`, since it allows you to take advantage of dynamic loading.
+For more info on dynamic loading see the [Getting Started guide](#/guide/getting_started).

 ### 2. Configuration

 In Sencha Touch 2, we introduce a dedicated `config` property that is processed by the powerful `Ext.Class` preprocessors before the class is created.
-Features include:
+The `config` features include the following:

  - Configurations are completely encapsulated from other class members.
- - Getter and setter, methods for every config property are automatically generated into the class prototype during class creation if the class does not have these methods already defined.
+ - Getter and setter functions, methods for every config property are automatically generated into the class prototype during class creation, if the class does not have these methods already defined.
  - An `apply` method is also generated for every config property.
 The auto-generated setter method calls the `apply` method internally before setting the value.
 Override the `apply` method for a config property if you need to run custom logic before setting the value.
-If `apply` does not return a value then the setter will not set the value.
-For an example see `applyTitle` below.
+If `apply` method does not return a value, then the setter will not set the value.
+For an example see the following `applyTitle` code sample:

-Here's an example:

-    Ext.define('My.own.WindowBottomBar', {});

     Ext.define('My.own.Window', {